rukgar/gradle-changelog-plugin/README.md

     appName “gradle-changelog-plugin” //Defaults to an empty string.

     //version number for this changelog
-    versionNum “0.1.3” //Defaults to an empty string.
+    versionNum “0.1.3” //Guesses next version using commits content and defaults to an empty string.

     //version name
     versionText “Electric Lama” //Defaults to an empty string.